 Other water snakes, such as the Nerodia spp., are often mistaken for water moccasins and killed.
 According to Georgia's Wildlife Resources Division, the unnecessary killing of non-venomous snakes is illegal in Georgia.
 You can learn about the differences between the two species at georgiawildlife.com.

 The copperhead (Agkistrodon contortrix) is much more common in the metro Atlanta area compared to the others on this list.
-They’re fairly big, heavy-bodied snakes with large triangular heads, tan/brown bodies showing dark hourglass-like crossbands along their length.
+According to the UGA SREL Herpetology Program, they're fairly big, heavy-bodied snakes with large triangular heads, tan/brown bodies showing dark hourglass-like crossbands along their length.
 An average adult copperhead grows to 24 to 40 inches.

-The snakes range throughout the eastern and central U.S. and can be found in a wide variety of habitats, proving as comfortable in dry, rocky areas as they are in cool, forested areas or wetlands.
+The snakes range throughout the eastern and central U.S. but are not in most of Florida and south-central Georgia.
+Copperheads can be found in a wide variety of habitats, proving as comfortable in dry, rocky areas as they are in cool, forested areas or wetlands.
 Populations also often persist in suburban neighborhoods with patches of forest.